-No. According to Greek mythology, Atlas never held up the earth but instead held up the heavens.
+According to Greek mythology, Atlas never held up the earth but instead held up the heavens.
 The heavens, in Greek mythology, were the stars in the sky, everything beyond the moon.
-The Greek poet Hesiod explained that it would take an anvil nine days to fall from the heavens to earth, and modern mathematicians have calculated that the heavens must then begin approximately 5.81 × 105 kilometers away from earth.
+The Greek poet Hesiod explained that it would take an anvil nine days to fall from the heavens to Earth, and modern mathematicians have calculated that the heavens must then begin approximately 5.81 × 105 kilometers away from Earth.

 Other Variations of Atlas in Ancient History

 While the Titan Atlas is who we think of today, the name was given to other characters in ancient history and mythology.
 These characters most certainly overlapped with the Greek god, with Atlas of Mauretania perhaps being a real figure who inspired the stories then written by Diodorus Siculus.

 According to Plato, Atlas was the first king of Atlantis, the mythological city that got swallowed by the sea.
 This Atlas was a child of Poseidon and his island was found beyond the “Pillars of Hercules”.
 These pillars were said to be the furthest the hero had traveled, as going beyond was too dangerous.

 Mauretania was the Latin name given to northwestern Africa, including modern-day Morocco and Algiers.
 Populated by the Berber Mauri people, who were predominantly farmers, it was taken over by the Roman Empire in approximately 30 BC.